Aq Jol

 Aq Jol was formed in early 2002, after its faction became being split from the Democratic Choice of Kazakhstan.
 From there, it was positioned as an opposition party though in a moderate tone.
 The party has experienced fragmentation over the years, leading to the formation of dissident factions.
 Despite its opposition stance, the Aq Jol had been repeatedly described as a pro-government party in Kazakhstan, with it joining the People's Coalition in support of President Kassym-Jomart Tokayev in the 2022 election.
+The party has been led by Azat Peruaşev for many years.

 The Aq Jol party advocates for political reform, economic liberalism, and secularism.
 It has participated in presidential and parliamentary elections, with varying levels of electoral success.

 The party also advocates to lead the way for Kazakhstan to join the European Union in the future.

 History

 Formation and early years

 The Aq Jol was established in January 2002 after a faction of moderates separated from the Democratic Choice of Kazakhstan (QDT), a reform movement founded in late 2001 by prominent Kazakh officials who challenged President Nursultan Nazarbayev.
 While QDT took a confrontational stance toward the Nazarbayev administration, Aq Jol positioned itself as a moderate pro-reform, pro-business party, aiming to foster change through constructive dialogue rather than direct opposition.
-Key figures in the party’s founding included Oraz Jandosov, Bulat Äbılov, and Alihan Baimenov, with Altynbek Särsenbaiūly, a former Information Minister, joining in 2003.
+Key figures in the party's founding included Oraz Jandosov, Bulat Äbılov, and Alihan Baimenov, with Altynbek Särsenbaiūly, a former Information Minister, joining in 2003.